Monday 9:00am, June 23 2014 - Central London

 Colleague: "Hey Al - I'm making pot of tea.
 Would you fancy any?"

-Hi, I'm Alex Kihurani, you might remember me from such films as Easier Said Than Done, or articles such as I Have A Smelly Driver, Moving to Europe Purely for Rally, and Hey, Robb Holland, We Thought of It First.
+Hi, I'm Alex Kihurani, you might remember me from such films as Easier Said Than Done, or articles such as My Parents Left Me in a Shopping Mall to get Picked up by a Rally Team, Moving to Europe Purely for Rally, and The Internet Raises $22K for American Driver to go to Rally Finland.
 Really, I'm simply one of the biggest rally fans you'll ever meet over the span of, literally, a lifetime.
-As such, I've always had to find a way to integrate the greatest motorsport into my livelihood, whether it was making my website count as a middle school project so that I could go out watching events, dropping college classes and rearranging my major to go rally on the opposite end of the country, selling everything and moving to Europe as an adult, or like many of you, blowing all for my vacation time rallying then turning up to work the next day no matter what..because one day vacation day spent in bed is one day you could be racing.
+As such, I've always had to find a way to integrate the greatest motorsport into my livelihood, whether it was making my website count as a middle school project so that I could go out watching events, dropping college classes and rearranging my major to go rally on the opposite end of the country, selling everything and moving to Europe as an adult, or like many of you, blowing all for my vacation time rallying then turning up to work the next day no matter what..because one vacation day spent in bed is one day you could be racing.